rchain/architecture-docs/execution_model/rhovm.rst

     a) retrieves (environmental variables)??? from decentralized storage layer
     b) executes the bytecode
-    d) returns the updated contract to the storage layer in bytecode form
+    c) returns the updated contract to the storage layer in bytecode form

 For more details see the #rholang channel on the RChain Slack `here`_.
 Early compiler work can be seen on `GitHub`_.